-Losartan is part of a group of medications called angiotensin II receptor antagonists (also known as angiotensin receptor blockers (ARBs)).
-Losartan has been used to treat high blood pressure, protect the kidneys in people with diabetes, and lower the chance of cerebrovascular accident (when the supply of blood to the brain is reduced or blocked).
+Losartan is a medication that is part of a group of medications called angiotensin II receptor antagonists (also known as angiotensin receptor blockers (ARBs)).
+Losartan has been approved to treat high blood pressure, protect the kidneys in people with diabetes, and lower the chance of cerebrovascular accident (when the supply of blood to the brain is reduced or blocked).
+Losartan is also prescribed for other medical reasons.
 A brand name for losartan is Cozaar®.
 Losartan is also available in combination with a diuretic called hydrochlorothiazide under the brand name Hyzaar®.

-It is usually recommended that women who are pregnant stop taking losartan under their healthcare provider's guidance.
+It is usually recommended that people who are pregnant stop taking losartan under their healthcare provider's guidance.
 However, it is important to talk with your healthcare providers before making any changes to how you take this medication.
 Your healthcare providers can talk with you about the benefits of treating your condition and the risks of untreated illness during pregnancy.